Representable tangent structures for affine schemes

 where $+\colon M\oplus M\to M$ denotes the sum of $M$.
 Therefore, most of the tangentoid structure is canonically established.
 Thus, it remains to explain what the vertical lift corresponds to on $M$.
-It turns out that this corresponds to a \textit{non-counital coalgebra} structure on $M$.
-Recall that in a (symmetric) monoidal category, a \textbf{(commutative) non-unital algebra} is a ``non-unital (commutative) monoid'', that is, a pair $(A, \mu)$ consisting of an object $A$ equipped with a morphism $\mu\colon A \otimes A \to A$ which is associative (and commutative).
-Then dually, a \textbf{(cocommutative) non-counital coalgebra} is a pair $(C, \delta)$ consisting of an object $C$ equipped with a morphism $\delta\colon C \to C \otimes C$ which is coassociative (and cocommutative).
-In $\Mod_R$, (co)commutative non-(co)unital (co)algebras correspond precisely to non-(co)unital (co)commutative $R$-(co)algebras.
-However, to avoid confusion, we shall refer to non-(co)unital (co)algebras in $\Mod_R$ as $R$-non-(co)unital (co)algebras.
+It turns out that this corresponds to a \textit{cosemigroup} structure on $M$.
+Recall that in a (symmetric) monoidal category, a \textbf{(commutative) semigroup} is a pair $(A, \mu)$ consisting of an object $A$ equipped with a morphism $\mu\colon A \otimes A \to A$ which is associative (and commutative).
+Dually, a \textbf{(cocommutative) cosemigroup} is a pair $(C, \delta)$ consisting of an object $C$ equipped with a morphism $\delta\colon C \to C \otimes C$ which is coassociative (and cocommutative).
+In $\Mod_R$, (co)commutative (co)semigroups correspond precisely to \textbf{non-(co)unital (co)commutative $R$-(co)algebras}.

-In order to costruct a comultiplication on $M$, first notice that since $D$ is Rosick\'y, by Lemma~\ref{lemma:rosicky-tangentoids}, the following diagram is a triple equalizer in $\Mod_R$:
+In order to costruct a comultiplication on $M$, first recall that by Lemma~\ref{lemma:rosicky-tangentoids}, the following diagram is a triple equalizer in $\Mod_R$: